 Everything is regulated and either people stick to the regulations or ask money for something that is irregular.
 Don’t expect something to get fixed for you easily or that little bit extra service that would make life easier.
 I lost my wallet in Australia, yes my own mistake again, read about it in my horrortrip from Sydney to Tel Aviv, but they found it and sent it to Israel.
 I paid $70 for express service and it only arrived 6 weeks later.
 Thank you for that Australia Post!
 When complaining they were like sorry mate we sent it in time it got stuck in Israel.
 Wherever it got stuck, I paid Australian Post, it was your responsibility to deliver it in time.
 I am sorry I can’t help you with that, is all I got…

-Some service levels are on point, but you have to pay for it.
-If you are looking for the best Sydney Harbour view hotel then check out Shangri La Sydney.
+Some service levels are on point, but you have to pay a lot for it.
+If you are looking for the best Sydney Harbour view hotel then check out my Shangri La Sydney hotel review.

 11. Christmas in Summer